Before you sell, give away or trade in your Apple Watch

 - Learn about Find My iPhone Activation Lock.

 - Transfer your Apple Watch to a new iPhone.

-- No matter the model or condition, we can turn your Apple Watch into something good for you and good for the planet.
-Learn how to trade in or recycle your watch with Apple Trade In.
+- Whatever the model or condition, we can turn your Apple Watch into something good for you and good for the planet.
+Find out how to trade in or recycle your watch with Apple Trade In.